boltchat/bolt/README.md

 The project boards for _bolt.chat_ can be found [here](https://github.com/bolt-chat/bolt.chat/projects).

 ## Installation
+### Binaries
 Please have a look at the [Releases](https://github.com/keesvv/bolt.chat/releases) page for the most up-to-date client and server binaries.
+> Unfortunately, there are currently no binaries available for download.
+For the time being,
+> follow the steps as described in the subsection **From source**.

+### Docker
+If you'd like to run the server in a Docker container, follow the compilation steps below and run `mage docker:build`.

+### From source
 If you'd like to compile _bolt.chat_ from source, please follow the steps below:

 ```bash